Vallarta Botanical Gardens

 Puerto Vallarta, it turns out, has a few botanical gardens where, not only are you offered the scientific and didactic aspects already mentioned, but they also are quite popular for events and banquets.
 Who wouldn't enjoy a party in the worldly equivalent of the Garden of Eden?

-The best botanical garden in the area is Vallarta Botanical Gardens (map, website, phone) an educational research center and pleasure garden high in the Sierra Madre Mountains, established by Bob Price, 12 miles south of Puerto Vallarta (on Highway 200, also known as the highway to Barra de Navidad).
+The best botanical garden in the area is Vallarta Botanical Gardens (map, website, phone) an educational research center and pleasure garden high in the Sierra Madre Mountains, established by Bob Price, 16 miles south of Puerto Vallarta's main square following Highway 200, also known as the Highway to Barra de Navidad (if you pass El Tuito, you've gone too far :-))

 Vallarta Botanical Gardens offer 20 acres of land, with botanical collections featuring over 3 thousand different plant species.
 The gardens are within a unique dry tropical forest ecosystem at 1,300 feet above sea level.
 Here you'll find many fun activities and different gardens you can enjoy: